 • Must have two previous accreditation awards at the level of accreditation currently being sought.

-• Must not have had compliance issues in most recent assessment.
+• Must not have had compliance issues in the most recent assessment.

-• Must not have had process management issues in most recent assessment.
+• Must not have had process management issues in the most recent assessment.

 • Must not currently be under a consent decree or memorandum of understanding.

-• Must not be exercising agency requested assessment extension option for current process.
+• Must not be exercising agency requested assessment extension option for the current process.

 • Must have submitted all three Agency Status Reports as required and on time.